Key takeaways:

 For those who do get a fever, it usually appears early in a flu illness and lasts for a few days.

-If you have a sore throat without the other flu symptoms, it could be caused by something else, like strep throat.
+If you have a sore throat without other flu symptoms, it could be caused by something else, like strep throat.

-Most people recover from the flu with home remedies and over-the-counter (OTC) medications like:
+Most people recover from the flu with home remedies and over-the-counter (OTC) medications, like:

 Rest